 Bitter gourd (balsam pear/ bitter melon) is a young, tender, edible fruit-pod in the Momordica genus of climbing vines.
-Although its bitter taste might turn some people away from it, in-fact, it really can sweeten your health through virtue of its disease preventing and health promoting phyto chemical compounds.
+Although its bitter taste might turn some people away, nonetheless, it truely can sweeten your health through virtue of its disease preventing and health promoting phytochemical compounds.

 Botanically, it belongs to the Cucurbitaceae family, in the genus; Momordica, and is a member of the same family as squash, watermelon, cantaloupes, cucumber, etc, belongs to.
 Scientific name: Momordica charantia.
 Some of the related varieties are balsam pear, cundeamor, la-kwa, etc.